uzicodes/Daily-Weather-Agent-n8n/README.md

 Download and import `weather-report.json` into your local n8n instance.

-How to Use
+## How to Use

-1.Import this JSON into your local n8n instance
+1. Import this JSON into your local n8n instance
-2.Set up your Gmail credentials
+2. Set up your Gmail credentials
-3.Customize the city, email, or schedule if needed
+3. Customize the city, email, or schedule if needed